laetho/dodora/README.md

-# DOAS - Deliver on Agile Speed
+# DoDORA - Deliver on DORA

-DOAS is an experiment to visualize software delivery flow and speed in software projects.
+DoDORA is an experiment to visualize software delivery flow and speed in software projects.

-DOAS is a web application built on top of the [DeliveryTracker](https://github.com/laetho/deliverytracker) CRD (another experiment) and attempts to visualize the flow of commits on a component from HEAD to production.
+DoDORA is a web application built on top of the [DeliveryTracker](https://github.com/laetho/deliverytracker) CRD (another experiment) and attempts to visualize the flow of commits on a component from HEAD to production.